Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 - Lighthouse tattoos often portray the coastal landscape, which can include sand and jagged rocky edges.
 This is one of the most colorful tattoo designs out there.

 - They are usually done in medium to large sizes.
 Due to their size, they are most popularly found on the arms, legs, and backs.
 This is not to say that they don't come in smaller sizes and that they can be tattooed anywhere else on the body, because they can be.
 Make sure you take your time and view a variety of different designs so you can find a suitable size.

 - A popular version of this tattoo design portrays the lighthouse as if it was in a photo.
 These designs include an exterior boundary around the outer edge of the design.
 This gives the image that the tattoo is within a picture.

 - Some designs may also use rope or ribbon on the border of it.
-Ribbons are a popular choice, since a scripted phrase can be added onto it.
+Ribbons are a popular choice since a scripted phrase can be added to them.

 - Lighthouses are also a popular way to symbolize sailors, fishermen, and loved ones that lived the maritime life or those who have passed at sea.
 This may include their name, important dates, or ribbons that read "faith" or "hope."
 For example, if a child has lost their dad, they may get one with "Dad" at the bottom on a ribbon.